 The current aims of the Working Group are as follows:

-To plan, edit and publish a special issue of Theatre Research International, drawn from contributions by past and present group members.
+To plan, edit and publish an edited volume of essays, drawn from contributions by past and present group members.

 To continue to encourage participation in the working group, through online networking, research development, and interim events.